A Difference in Perspective: A Dichotomy in how Media Portrays Scalping.

 | https://www.flickr.com/photos/65172294@N00/268829443 |

 We need to understand some economic concepts that relate to the argument.
 First, we need to understand that the things that are commonly scalped have "inelastic supply".
 That is to say that it is very hard or even practically impossible to increase the supply of the good(Dhruvi).
 For the example of concert tickets, once all the seats have been filled, you have to host an entire additional concert to sell more tickets.
 This means that excess demand can only be eliminated by raising prices.
-Second, we need to understand that the market equilibrium price, or the most efficient allocation of supply to fill demand, is not always easy to determine for an event host, and that event hosts are incentivized to try and sell out the venue as much as possible.(Matthew J 348-349)(Dhruvi) This creates an incentive for them to be very conservative when estimating which prices people are willing to pay.
+Second, we need to understand that the market equilibrium price, or the most efficient allocation of supply to fill demand, is not always easy to determine for an event host, and that event hosts are incentivized to try to sell out the venue as much as possible(Matthew J 348-349)(Dhruvi).
+This creates an incentive for them to be very conservative when estimating which prices people are willing to pay.
 This combination of economic circumstances is what creates the phenomenon of scalping.
-Lastly, it is important to understand that the secondary market exists only because of these circumstances, the scalpers themselves have no role in creating them.(Matthew J 350)
+Lastly, it is important to understand that the secondary market exists only because of these circumstances; the scalpers themselves have no role in creating them(Matthew J 350).

-Now that we have a foundational understanding of the economics at play we can begin to explain and understand the economic argument.
-While each economist is different, and has different goals and beliefs.
-The underlying economics at least at a surface level would actually view scalping and secondary markets on the whole as a good thing.
+Now that we have a foundational understanding of the economics at play, we can begin to explain and understand the economic argument.
+While each economist is different and has different goals and beliefs.
+The underlying economics, at least at a surface level, would actually view scalping and secondary markets on the whole as a good thing.
 The entire point of a market is to distribute scarce goods to those most willing and able to pay for those goods.
 The idea is that the initial market creates an environment of shortage where demand outstrips supply, and that the secondary market serves the purpose of resolving that shortage by allocating those tickets to the customers willing to pay the most for them, increasing the allocative efficiency of the market.
 We can see this argument both from the Michigan Journal of Economics with the statement “However, with organizers pricing tickets artificially low, there is excess demand in the primary market and thus a welfare loss.”(Dedhi), as well as the The Review of Economic Studies with “The conventional view in economics is that resale is welfare-enhancing, because voluntary trading leads to more efficient allocations.”(Leslie and Sorensen 266) It is important to note that both of these publications mention that there are often negative externalities that can offset this supposed gain in welfare.
 We see this when The Review of Economic Studies later states “Indeed, we show that resale markets may generate rent-seeking costs that more than offset the welfare gains from reallocation.”, and when the Michigan Journal of Economics later states “welfare does seem to increase, but the distribution of this welfare is still uncertain” These I think really highlight the crux of the economic point of view and the more academic media when talking about ticket scalping.
 It's not that economists don’t recognize the harm that can be created by such an influential secondary market, and the potential for rent-seeking, scams, or consumer hardship it creates.
 It's not even that they don’t generally think anything should be done about ticket scalping.
 It’s that they recognize that the environment is a result of natural market forces, and that there isn’t necessarily a moral angle.

 ![]() |